tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 Similarly for `Table_B EXCEPT Table_A` query.
 Therefore, if two test cases pass, it means that the data in `Table_A` is equal to the data in `Table_B`.

-Using these two queries, we shift most of computing works (`EXCEPT` operations) to the database server side, which is faster since the server cluster is usually much more powerful than our individual computers.
+Using these two queries, we shift most of computing works (`EXCEPT` operations) to the database server side, which is faster since the server cluster is usually much more powerful than our computers.
 Moreover, in most of the cases when the tests pass, the data transfer would be usually minimal (zero row).
-In short, this will save us lots of computation time, data transfer time, and assertion check time.
+In short, these `EXCEPT`-based checks will save us lots of computation time, data transfer time, and assertion check time.

 The `limit 20` clause is also for minimizing data transfer and local computing works.
-When the expected return of the test SQL query is nothing (i.e., `"expected" : ""`), we should always add LIMIT clause to the query.
+When the expected return of the SQL query is nothing (i.e., `"expected" : ""`), we should always add LIMIT clause to the query.
 This will save some waiting time and make our log files cleaner when something went wrong and caused the test to fail.
-For example, if there are one million additional, erroneous rows of data in `new_table_name` for some reason, the test case "parity_check_reverse" will fail.
+For example, using the above test blocks, if there are one million additional, erroneous rows of data in `new_table_name` for some reason, the test case "parity_check_reverse" will fail.
 However, instead of transferring one million rows, only 20 of those will be sent to the local host (test machine), thanks to the `LIMIT` clauses.
 In addition, the log file of the Test Runner will NOT be flooded with one million rows of erroneous data while 20 sample rows are probably enough to investigate what happened.